 Should I check that my EU citizen employees have applied to the Settlement Scheme?

 Government guidance on the Scheme states that it is the responsibility of the individual to make an application.
 There is no requirement for the individual to inform you, as their employer, that they have applied or the outcome of their application.
 Likewise, you should not check that an employee has applied.
 This does not mean that you cannot ask the employee whether they have applied.
 The specific wording used by the Government — that employers should not “check” — is to prevent any form of discrimination against employees who are eligible but have not yet applied.

-The implications for an employee who needs to apply, but does not, are not yet clear and it is hoped that the Government will provide clarity in the not too distant future.
+The implications for an employee who needs to apply, but does not, are not yet clear and it is hoped that forthcoming guidance will provide clarity.

 When recruiting, can I ask job applicants to provide evidence that they have obtained status under the EU Settlement Scheme?

 You must continue to check the right to work of all job applicants.
 Government guidance states that you will continue to check a job applicant's right to work in the UK under existing rules until 30 June 2021, ie there is no change to right to work checks until then.
 Currently, job applicants can prove the right to work with any of the following:

 their valid passport or national identity card if they're an EU, EEA or Swiss citizen

 their valid biometric residence card if they're a non-EU, EEA or Swiss citizen family member

 their status under the EU Settlement Scheme using the Home Office's online right to work checking service.